 1. Teaching My Sons How To Shave

 I have sensitive skin, and it isn’t fun.
 Ever since I hit puberty, the skin on my face has betrayed me one way or another.
 It hasn’t been fun.
 Nope, not even a little bit.
-As the boys turn into young adults, by some freakish miracle of nature, they have hair growing on their handsome teenage faces.
-It is important to teach them not only the proper way to shave but also tips to ensure they have a positive shaving experience by giving them helpful tips to prevent irritation, discomfort, and how to get a close shave with sensitive skin.
+As the boys turn into young adults, they have hair growing on their handsome teenage faces by some freakish miracle of nature.
+It is important to teach them the proper way to shave and tips to ensure they have a positive shaving experience by giving them helpful tips to prevent irritation, discomfort, and how to get a close shave with sensitive skin.